-(f) If deficiencies are identified by ERCOT or other parties’ comments, the SPS owner shall either submit an amended SPS proposal or withdraw the SPS proposal.
-The amended SPS proposal shall undergo the review process specified in item (e) above until the identified deficiencies have been resolved to the satisfaction of ERCOT.
+(f) If deficiencies are identified by ERCOT or other parties’ comments, the RAS owner(s) shall either submit an amended RAS proposal or withdraw the RAS proposal.
+The amended RAS proposal shall undergo the review process specified in item (e) above using the timeline in item (a) above until the identified deficiencies have been resolved to the satisfaction of ERCOT.

-(g) As part of the ERCOT review, ERCOT shall notify the Steady State Working Group (SSWG), the Dynamics Working Group (DWG), and the System Protection Working Group (SPWG) of the SPS proposal, and each working group or any member of each working group may provide any comments, questions, or issues to ERCOT.
-ERCOT may work with the owner(s) of Facilities controlled by the SPS as necessary to address all issues.
+(g) As part of the ERCOT review, ERCOT may notify the Steady State Working Group (SSWG), the Dynamics Working Group (DWG), and the System Protection Working Group (SPWG) of the RAS proposal, and each working group or any member of each working group may provide any comments, questions, or issues to ERCOT.
+ERCOT may work with the owner(s) of Facilities affected by the RAS as necessary to address all issues.

-(h) ERCOT shall develop a method to include the SPS in Security-Constrained Economic Dispatch (SCED), Outage coordination, and Reliability Unit Commitment (RUC).
+(h) ERCOT shall develop a method to include the RAS where practicable in Security-Constrained Economic Dispatch (SCED), Outage coordination, and Reliability Unit Commitment (RUC).

-(i) ERCOT’s review shall provide an opportunity for and include consideration of comments submitted by Market Participants affected by the SPS.
+(i) ERCOT’s review shall provide an opportunity for and include consideration of comments submitted by Market Participants affected by the RAS.

-11.2.1 Reporting of SPS Operations
+11.2.1 Reporting of RAS Operations

+(1) RAS owner(s) shall notify ERCOT of all RAS operations.
+Documentation of RAS failures or misoperations shall be provided to ERCOT using the Relay Misoperation Report form as an email to ras_cmp@ercot.com.
+The RAS owner(s) shall conduct an analysis of all RAS operations, misoperations, and failures.
+If deficiencies are identified, a plan to correct the deficiencies shall be developed by the RAS owner(s) subject to the approval of ERCOT within 180 days of being identified and implemented by the RAS owner(s).
+Analysis of RAS operational performance shall include, but is not limited to:

+(a) Determination of whether system events or conditions appropriately armed or triggered the RAS;

+(b) Determination of whether the RAS responded as designed;

+(c) Determination of whether the RAS was effective in mitigation the performance issues it was designed to address; and

+(d) Determination of whether the RAS operation resulted in any unintended or adverse system response.

-(1) SPS owners shall notify ERCOT of all SPS operations.
-Documentation of SPS failures or misoperations shall be provided to ERCOT using the Relay Misoperation Report form on the ERCOT website.
-The SPS owner shall conduct an analysis of all SPS operations, misoperations, and failures.
-If deficiencies are identified, a plan to correct the deficiencies shall be developed by the SPS owner subject to the approval of ERCOT and implemented by the SPS owner.
-(2) ERCOT shall report all SPS operations and misoperations to the Texas Reliability Entity (Texas RE) for review.
-SPS arming or activation that ramps generation back is not considered an operation or misoperation with respect to reporting requirements to the Texas RE.
-An operation and misoperation of an SPS with respect to reporting requirements to the Texas RE occurs when changes to the transmission system occur, including, but not limited to circuit breaker operation.
-Owners of SPSs will provide a monthly report to ERCOT by the 15th of each month describing each instance an SPS armed/activated and reset during the previous month.
+(2) ERCOT shall report all RAS operations and misoperations to the Texas Reliability Entity (Texas RE) for review.
+RAS arming or activation that ramps generation back is not considered an operation or misoperation with respect to reporting requirements to the Texas RE.
+An operation and misoperation of an RAS with respect to reporting requirements to the Texas RE occurs when changes to the transmission system occur, including, but not limited to circuit breaker operation.
+Owners of RASs will provide a monthly report to ERCOT by the 15th of each month describing each instance an RAS armed/activated and reset during the previous month.
 The report will include the date and time of arming/activation and reset.
 ERCOT shall consolidate the monthly reports and forward to the Texas RE.

-(3) If an SPS which removes generation from service operates more than two times within a six month period and the operations are not a direct result of an ERCOT System disturbance or a contingency operation, ERCOT may require the Generation Resource owner(s) to decrease the available capability on the affected Generation Resource(s).
+(3) If an RAS which removes generation from service operates more than two times within a six month period and the operations are not a direct result of an ERCOT System disturbance or a contingency operation, ERCOT may require the Generation Resource owner(s) to decrease the available capability on the affected Generation Resource(s).
 The amount of available capacity to be decreased shall be determined by ERCOT.
 The decreased available capacity on the Generation Resource(s) shall remain until the Generation Resource owner(s) provides documentation that demonstrates the Generation Resource(s) can properly control output in a pre-contingency or normal ERCOT System condition.